jsommers/switchyard/documentation/writing_a_program.rst

     from switchyard.lib.common import *

     def main(net):
+        # add some informational text about ports on this device
         print ("Hub is starting up with these ports:") for port in net.ports():
             print ("{}: ethernet address {}".format(port.name, port.ethaddr))